yeltnar/docker_ssh/readme.md

 Create Project with the `slb-brownfiled.project.yaml` file.
 You don't need to use this file, but do need the user and group IDs that are shown under `openshift.io/sa.scc.uid-range` and `openshift.io/sa.scc.supplemental-groups`

 Within this project, create a new app with the source as this repo.
 When doing this, make sure to set a **build** environment variable containing the desired user id. ie: `USER_ID=246000`.
 This creates a user with the OpenShift approved range so sshd can run as non root, but ssh can access the known user.
+Also, you will need to create an **build** environment variable called `ssh_pub_key`.
+The contents of this variable will be appended to the `authorized_keys` file which makes it a great place to put an ssh public key for connecting to the container.
+You will need to use the private part of this key for SSHing from the development machine, as well as from the build pod for the final application.

 Do not create a route.
 Route ingress will not work with SSH.
 You will need to use `oc port-forward`, or expose a cluster port